MiHoYo: Investments

-In early 2022, miHoYo and NIO Capital led the first funding round for Energy Singularity, raising nearly CNY 400 million.
+In early 2022, MiHoYo and NIO Capital led the first funding round for Energy Singularity, raising nearly CNY 400 million.
 Energy Singularity was established in 2021 in Shanghai, China.
 The company focuses on the research and development of HTS (High-Temperature Superconductor) magnets, plasma physics, and artificial intelligence technologies to commercialize fusion energy.
-Using the funded capital, the company will develop an experimental tokamak device planned to be operational by 2024.
+Using the funded capital, the company would develop an experimental tokamak device planned to be operational by 2024.